byiringiro-aloys/Movie-Backend-v1/README.md

 - `spring-boot-starter-data-mongodb`: MongoDB integration
 - `spring-boot-devtools`: Development tools
 - `lombok`: Reduces boilerplate code
 - `spring-dotenv`: Environment variable support

+## 📄 Licence

+This project is licenced under MIT Licence

+## Author

+**byiringiro-aloys** - [GitHub Profile]

+--

+For more information or support, please open an issue in the repository.